TheOdinProject/curriculum/foundations/installations/installations.md

 #### Step 1.3.2: Setting WSL2 as default (Optional)

-Unless you are regularly using other terminals on your computer we recommend that you set WSL as the default terminal program when you open Windows Terminal.
+Unless you are regularly using other terminals on your computer we recommend that you set WSL2 as the default terminal program when you open Windows Terminal.

 - Open Windows Terminal by searching for terminal in your applications.
 - Click the dropdown next to the new tab button (at the top of the windows), and select Settings.